RzuBD/Txt2Voice_Voice2Txt/README.md

-A collection of python libraries for Text2Voice, Voice2Text and multi lingual translation.
+A collection of python libraries for Text2Voice, Voice2Text and multilingual translation and language detector.